monome/docs/grid/studies/processing/index.md

   // ...
 ```

 In `draw()` we check `timer` against `STEP_TIME`.
-If they are equal, we process the next step, which in this case simply means incrementing `play_position`, which must be wrapped to 0 if it's at the end.
+If they are equal, we process the next step, which in this case simply means incrementing `play_position` by 1, which must be wrapped to 0 if it's at the end.
 We reset `timer` so it can count back up, and set the dirty flag so the grid redraws.

 You can change the speed by altering `STEP_TIME`.